 During this period, Sumptuary Law was no longer in effect, so there were fewer differences between the fashions of wealthy and poor.
 Styles were very similar, but the clothing of the wealthy was more ornate.

 Gowns of colonial America mimicked those of the Renaissance period in style.
 Fitted bodices with low-cut necklines were prevalent, although women who lived in more modest communities would often cover the chest and neck with a sheer scarf or collar.
 Skirts were still very full at the waist, and bustles were worn under the skirt to make it appear larger in the back.
 Sleeves were fitted to the elbow, with a ruffle extending to the forearm.
-The split outer skirt with a decorative petticoat was still very popular.
+The split outer skirt with a decorative petticoat was still very popular matching the bouquet to personality and style.

 Toward the end of the Colonial period, the dress style changed dramatically.
 Women’s gowns were much lighter, with a high empire waist, short sleeves and flowing skirt that fit close to the body.